Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 *Set mining configuration for 3 x haz*
 - Setting firegroup for mining lasers to charlie  (setting FGs )
 - Setting firegroup for discovery scanner to alpha (setting FGs )
-- Setting firegroup for pulse wave analyser to bravo (setting FGs )
+- Setting firegroup for Pulse Wave Analyser to bravo (setting FGs )
 - Setting firegroup for Sub-surface Displacement Missile to foxtrot (setting FGs )
 - Setting firegroup for weapons to echo (setting FGs )
 - Setting timer for laser mining to 38 seconds (Duration for firing lasers)